Quick & Flupke: Catastrophe

-Catastrophe [January 1988] The gags included in this volume are:

-Vocation, No!
-Carnival is Not Dead!, There’s a Butterfly, and Then There’s a Butterfly, The Alarm, The World As Flupke Would Like It (1), (2), & (3), The Remedy, Interview, He Wanted a Disaster, Mix Up, Upper-Style Horsemanship, An Inner Man, Apropos, The Art of Diving, Spiritualism, The Etruscan Vase, Secret Police, The Hiccup, Quick Builds a Wireless System, Pilfering, The Pancakes, and Patient Flupke.
+The gags included in this volume are: Vocation, No!
+Carnival is Not Dead!, There’s a Butterfly, and Then There’s a Butterfly, The Alarm, The World As Flupke Would Like It (1), (2), & (3), The Remedy, Interview, He Wanted a Collision, Misunderstanding, Higher Learning, An Indoor Man, Apropos, The Art of Diving, Spiritism, The Etruscan Vase, Secret Police, The Hiccups, Wireless, Pilfering, The Pancakes, and Patient Flupke.

 Pranks and Jokes

-Farces et attrapes [January 1989] The gags included in this volume are:
+Published as Farces et attrapes in January 1989.

-Gardening, Sharpshooter, Heat, A Breakdown, Quick the Mechanic, Quick the Cabinetmaker, Well-Endorsed, House Chores, Simple Loan, Ball, Flytrap, Trapeze, Flupke the Model Maker, Constructions, A Masterstroke, Barely Believable, You Can’t Judge a Book by Its Cover, The Rocket, The Scrupulous Artist, The Prey, For Christmas, Temptation, and Beekeeping.
+The gags included in this volume are: Gardening, Sharpshooter, Heat, A Breakdown, Quick the Mechanic, Quick the Cabinetmaker, Good Aim, Housework, Simple Loan, Pelota Ball, Flypaper, Trapeze, Flupke the Model Maker, Constructions, A Masterstroke, Beyond Belief, Appearances Can Be Deceiving, The Firework, The Scrupulous Artist, The Target, For Christmas, Temptation, and Beekeeping.

 Bluffmasters

-Coups de bluff January 1990.
-The gags included in this volume are:
+Published as Coups de bluff in January 1990.

-Boating, Technicality, Intuition, The Cat and the Mouse, Quick’s Toothache, Championship, Time is Money, Pedestrian Crossing, Cruelty, At Last the Sun, Bluff, Pastoral, Superstition, Perfumery, Be Kind to Animals!, Cold Shower, The Look-Alike, Tire Story, Suspicions, Harassments, World Record, Stability, Logic, and Experience.
+The gags included in this volume are: Canoeing, Detail, Flair, Cat and Mouse, Quick Has a Toothache, Championship, Time is Money, Pedestrian Crossing, Cruelty, Finally... the Sun!, Bluff, Outdoors, Superstition, Perfumery, Be Good to Animals, Cold Shower, Flupke's Double, A Pneumatic Story, Suspicions, Torture, World Record, Equilibrium, Logic, and Experience.

 Fasten Your Seat Belts

-Attachez vos ceintures January 1991.
-The gags included in this volume are:
+Published as Attachez vos ceintures in January 1991.

-Real Cleaning, A Poor Woman, Seascape, Quick Learns Boxing, Music to Calm the Nerves, Pacifism, The Unbeatable, Advertisement, Method of Work, Quick the Clockmaker, Soccer, At the Auto Show, Crazy Story, A Serious Affair, Argumentativeness, Music-Mad Quick, So Do It, Innocence, Children’s Rights, The Recipe, Yo-Yo, Metamorphoses, and Legless Cripple Story.
+The gags included in this volume are: The Big Clean, A Poor Defenceless Woman, At the Seaside, Quick Learns Boxing, How Music Calms the Nerves, Pacifism, Unbeatable, Advertising, Instructions for Use, Quick the Clock Repairer, Football, At the Car Showroom, A Weird Story, A Serious Turn of Events, At Odds, Quick the Music Lover, That's How It Is, All Innocence, Children’s Rights, The Recipe, Yo-Yo, Metamorphosis, and Tale Without a Tail.